 An effective time-management system isn’t really a single system, but a complex and interwoven set of skills and behaviors.
 There are lots of different things that come into play with how well we manage our time, including: how efficiently we work and resist distractions; how well we estimate and judge the passage of time; how well we manage our; and how well we manage our tasks and the things we need to.
 And all of those aspects of our lives, and the underlying skill sets involved, are intertwined in how well we manage the 24 hours we have in each day.
 As you’ve read from the previous posts in this series, what it takes for an individual to be good at “Time Management” can be more like a tangled mess of spaghetti than any self-help book might imply.
-Especially if you are affected by ADHD / ADD.
+Especially if you have a Busy Brain or ADDish tendencies!

 How well we manage the things we have to do in our lives is an integral part of the bigger picture of time-management.
 Even if we work hard and improve our sense of time, our calendar management, and our thinking about our own abilities, this “task management” piece can be a big disconnect for many of us, and the weak link in the proverbial chain of time-management.

-Without an effective system in place for task management, we are constantly playing catch-up, squeezing in what we can to dig ourselves out from under the mountain of things we need to take care of, and feeling the stress of the constant stress of those “forgotten” items that won’t come back into our awareness until they become another crisis to manage, and another fire to put out.
+Without an effective system in place for task management, we are constantly playing catch-up, squeezing in what we can to dig ourselves out from under the mountain of things we need to take care of, and feeling constant stress of those “forgotten” items that won’t come back into our awareness until they become another crisis to manage, and another fire to put out.

-There are two essential components to managing tasks effectively: a trusted means of capture, and creating routines (which I will explore in another article).
+There are two essential components to managing tasks effectively: a trusted means of capture, and creating routines (which I will explore in another post).

 Establishing a trusted means to document or capture the things you need to do is essential to alleviating stress, and making sure that things don’t fall off your radar.
 Recording the things you need to do in some reliable form that you can retrieve is the cornerstone to a good task management system.
 It is this reliable capture and retrieval system that gets the barrage of things you have to do out of your mind, out of your unreliable working memory, and alleviates stress.
 And all I’m talking about is creating an effective “to-do list.”